 If you have more than 1 level, you can add this level as an extension.
 This means that access conditions and capabilities will be inherited.
 Click here to read more.

 Select whether unauthorized users should be redirected to another page/URL, or if they should see a teaser (everything before the < !–more–> tag) along with content from another page, such as a login form.

 Set the membership duration for users in the level.
-If the level is synchronized with a User Role, the duration will automatically be indefinite.
+If the duration is changed after members have already been added, their duration will not change.

 - Level Name

 The Level name is a unique identifier that can be used in shortcodes and the API.
-A name will be generated from the level title.Important: Changing this will break shortcodes and API functionality depending on the name.
+A name will be generated from the level title.Important: Changing this will break shortcodes and custom API integrations that depends on the name.

 You can now click Save in the upper right corner on the screen.
 Don’t worry, until you add any access conditions or capabilities, this level will not affect your users in any way, regardless of the options you selected before.